Crypto Times Logo Black

 In what security researchers are calling an unprecedented escalation, the compromised packages carry valid SLSA Build Level 3 provenance attestations — cryptographic certificates generated by Sigstore that are meant to verify a package was built from a trusted source.
 This means automated security scanners checking for provenance would have marked the malicious packages as legitimate.

-“SLSA provenance only confirms which pipeline built the package — not whether that pipeline was behaving honestly,” Snyk’s analysis noted.
+“SLSA provenance confirms which pipeline produced the artifact, not whether the pipeline was behaving as intended,” StepSecurity’s analysis noted.
 The distinction is critical: if the build pipeline itself is compromised, every downstream trust check fails silently.

 This is the first documented npm supply chain attack to produce validly attested malicious packages — a landmark failure of the current provenance verification model.